kennytilton/matrix/cljc/matrix/README.md

 ![Matrix cell culture](../../images/mx-banner-red.jpg)
 # Matrix / CLJC
-Matrix, through the miracle of CLJC cross-compilation, can be used from Clojure or ClojureScript.

-## Just Matrix (CLJ)
+The `Matrix` library delivers fine-grained, gltch-free, transparent reactivity from declarative forms.

+> The matrix can provide structural support, regulate cell behavior, and play a role in cellular signaling and communication. --ChatGPT

-The killer app for Matrix (MX) is the front-end, but it has been applied successfully to non-GUI chores as well.
-See [RoboCells](https://sourceforge.net/projects/robocells/) for an example.
+The killer app for reactivity is the front-end, but Matrix offers generic reactivity.
+It has been applied successfully to non-GUI work as well, such [RoboCells](https://sourceforge.net/projects/robocells/).
 The [RocoCup Simulation](https://www.robocup.org/leagues/23) server fed a UDP stream of complete, player-specific world perception states to player clients every 100ms, which they had to parse and react to.
 If your app is similar, you may just want standalone Matrix processing.

-### Including Matrix
+### Including Matrix in a project
-In leiningen projects, add `[com.tiltontec/matrix "4.2.0"]` to your dependencies.
+In leiningen projects, add `[com.tiltontec/matrix "4.3.1-SNAPSHOT"]` to your dependencies.

-For deps.edn projects, `com.tiltontec/matrix {:mvn/version "4.2.0"}`.
+For deps.edn projects, `com.tiltontec/matrix {:mvn/version "4.3.1-SNAPSHOT"`.

-For other options, see the [latest entry on Clojars](https://clojars.org/com.tiltontec/matrix/versions/4.2.0).

 ### Testing
-For the CLJ version, regression tests can be run by `lein test` if you have cloned the repo.
+For the CLJ version, regression tests can be run by `lein test`.

 ## Learning Matrix (CLJS) by TodoMVC Example